canstar

 Does Medicare cover dental services?

-Medicare does not typically cover dental treatment for adults – dental costs are usually paid for by the patient.
+Medicare does not typically cover dental treatment for adults, with the costs usually being paid for by the patient.
 If you have a concession card such as a Health Care Card, or a Pensioner Concession Card issued by Centrelink, you may be eligible for publicly funded dental care.
 It’s important to be aware that there may be lengthy waiting lists for public dental care.
 You could be waiting more than a year (or several) to be treated, depending on which state or territory you live in.

-The picture is slightly different for children.
-The Child Dental Benefits Scheme (CDBS) provides a range of free dental services – up to $1,132 for each child over two calendar years, for children from birth to age 17.
+Options for children may be slightly different.
+The Child Dental Benefits Scheme (CDBS) provides a range of free dental services to eligible children—up to $1,132 for each child over two calendar years, for children from birth to age 17.
 Only basic services are provided under the scheme, such as routine checks, cleaning, fillings and extractions.
 To be eligible, you or your child must be receiving certain Centrelink payments.

 What do I need to consider when taking out dental health insurance?

-You can often find private health insurance special offers that waive some waiting periods for dental care benefits.
-But it’s important to consider the following:
+You can often find special offers from providers that waive some waiting periods for dental care benefits.
+But it’s important to also consider the following: